gsiems/bac-tract/README.md

 # Supported datatypes

-Based on reverse engineering existing bacpac files, this is only able to support those datatypes that exist in the bacpac files that have been available to date.
+Most of the supported datatypes are based on reverse engineering existing bacpac files where there is sufficient data to be able to properly extract/translate the data.
+Other supported datatypes rely on there being sufficient information found to reasonably attempt extracting/translating the data.

-Of the possible datatypes, those that exist in the bacpac files and appear to have sufficient data to be able to properly extract/translate the data consist of:
+Supported datatypes consist of:

  * bigint
  * binary (parse only)